sethcg/Electron-Argos-Translate/README.md

 # Create flask server, using instructions in ./src/server/README.md

+# Download models
-# Download models, reduce the number of models using instructions in ./src/assets/model-script/README.md
+# Or, reduce the number of models using instructions in ./src/assets/model-script/README.md
 npm run download

 # run app